Skip to content

 When automatic extraction is enabled, TeXRA will:

-1. Scan your LaTeX documents for TikZ environments
+1. Scan your LaTeX documents for tikzpicture environments.

-3. Compile the figures to create PNG previews
+3. Compile the figures to generate PNG previews.

 Manual Extraction Commands

-You can also extract TikZ figures manually using VSCode commands:
+You can also extract TikZ figures from the Command Palette:

-This will create standalone files for each TikZ figure in your document.
+This creates standalone files for each TikZ figure in your document.

 TikZ Compilation